How Stress Affects Diabetes

 Activities that are continuous and rhythmic—and require moving both your arms and your legs—are especially effective at relieving stress.

-Walking, running, swimming, dancing, cycling, tai chi, and aerobic classes are good choices.
+Walking, running, swimming, dancing, cycling, and aerobic classes are good choices.

 Pick an activity you enjoy, so you’re more likely to stick with it.

 Instead of continuing to focus on your thoughts while you exercise, make a conscious effort to focus on your body and the physical (and sometimes emotional) sensations you experience as you’re moving.